-Called Tori Tori Restaurant, the project involves converting a house but aims to make the building unrecognisable.
+Called Tori Tori, the restaurant involves converting a house but aims to make the building unrecognisable.

 A two-layer steel lattice will cover the facade of the original house, intended to reference ivy growing on the existing walls behind it.